Find Flora along the Trail

 If you are looking for a way to stretch your food budget or introduce some new ingredients into your salad, you may be able to use flowers growing in your garden.
 Look for English daisies (pictured at the top), roses, day lilies and also pansies.
 Use only flowers that are not marked by illness or pest activity, and wash them carefully.
 Moreover, avoid flowers that you fertilized or sprayed for pests.
 Start out with small quantities of the flowers to avoid gastrointestinal upset.
 Over time, you may increase the amount of edible flowers you include in your daily menu.

 Know How to Prepare Edible Wild Plants

 Learn all you can about the flora of the locale in which you live, play and hike.
 Find out about cooking options and also learn about the limits, when it comes to enjoying raw wild plants.
-For example, cranberries may taste forbiddingly tart when eaten raw, but when cooked in sugar water, they become quite tasty.
+For example, cranberries (pictured above) may taste forbiddingly tart when eaten raw, but when cooked in sugar water, they become quite tasty.
 Moreover, learn about which parts of the plants are edible.
 In the case of bignay, only the fruit may be consumed while the rest of the tree is considered from mildly poisonous to downright toxic.